Bitcoin vs Ethereum

 • The Lightning Network: A layer-2 system that sets up secondary payment channels to go around the blockchain.
 The idea is to keep smaller transactions off the main Bitcoin network to alleviate congestion.
 As of December 2020 it's operational, but in limited use and with a range of issues.

-To accommodate this, Ethereum is undergoing a major upgrade to its protocol called ETH 2.0.
+Ethereum's smart contracts are extremely useful, but also slowed down the network.
+To accommodate this, Ethereum underwent a major upgrade to its protocol called ETH 2.0.
 This upgrade includes:

 • Beacon chain.
 The beacon chain is the central data layer of ETH 2.0 responsible for creating new blocks, reaching consensus and rewarding validator nodes with freshly minted Ether.